Kosmokleaner/DirectXShaderCompilerWiki/Building-Sources.md

     hctbuild

-You can also tests with this command.
+You can also run tests with this command.

     hcttest